Awards Given at the Global Conference

 ILA’s Leadership Legacy Program honors individuals who have made a significant lifetime contribution to the field of leadership through their published works and influential support of leadership knowledge and practice.
 Each honoree is presented with ILA’s Lifetime Achievement Award and has their work celebrated at our annual global conference.
 After the conference, recipients are added to the ILA Virtual Hall of Fame.
 To view all of our past Lifetime Achievement Award winners, visit ILA’s website.
-ILA’s 2023 Lifetime Achievement Award Winners will be announced in early 2023.
+ILA’s 2023 Lifetime Achievement Award Winners will be announced later in 2023.

 Barbara C. Crosby

 Associate Professor Emerita, Hubert H. Humphrey School of Public Affairs, University of Minnesota

 E. Claiborne Robins Distinguished Professor in Leadership Studies, Jepson School of Leadership Studies, University of Richmond

 Professor Emerita, Student Affairs Graduate Program, University of Maryland.

 Dean of the McDonough Center at Marietta College